Book Your Appointment Now

 In trials, Mounjaro at higher doses produced greater weight loss (up to 22.5%) than Ozempic (12-15%).
 The dual GIP/GLP-1 mechanism is the likely reason.
 Mounjaro is currently approved in Canada only for type 2 diabetes — weight-loss prescribing is off-label.

 Yes, off-label prescribing is legal when clinically justified.
-Many Canadian physicians prescribe Mounjaro off-label for adults with BMI 30+ or BMI 27+ with comorbidities.
-Insurance coverage for off-label weight-loss use is plan-dependent and often requires prior authorization documentation.
+Many Canadian doctors prescribe Mounjaro off-label for adults with BMI 30+ or BMI 27+ with comorbidities.
+Your pharmacist can confirm medication-specific next steps.

 No. All three are still under patent protection — semaglutide patents extend into the early 2030s, and tirzepatide patents are even longer.
 Compounded versions are not authorized by Health Canada now that brand-name supply is stable.